Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 If even 20% of nodes go offline due to violations, it could spike fees, slow confirmations, and erode trust, cascading to minor disruptions and hash rate drops.

-Yeah, if if you if you t if it requires a significant amount of technological expertise to extract the data that is put in through these fake address mempool things, um, I don't think you'd be particularly held liable.
+Yeah, if it requires a significant amount of technological expertise to extract the data that is put in through these fake address mempool things, I don't think you'd be particularly held liable.

-But if you can see it clearly, you know, with some uh viewing software, uh then uh probably more so, right?
+But if you can see it clearly, you know, with some viewing software, then probably more so, right?

 Again, I'm no lawyer, but that's my guess.

-If nodes are seen as relaying malware or illicit material via operaturne, it could lead to legal actions against operators further incentivizing shutdowns to avoid liability.
+If nodes are seen as relaying malware or illicit materia via op return, it could lead to legal actions against operators further incentivizing shutdowns to avoid liability.

-In a steel-manned form, mechanic underscores Bitcoin's franchise position.
+In a steel-manned form, Mechanic underscores Bitcoin's franchise opposition.

-Unlike Ethereum, which embraces data heavy apps, Bitcoin strength is its simplicity and monetary focus.
+Unlike Ethereum, which embraces data-heavy apps, Bitcoin's strength is its simplicity and monetary focus.

-Diluting this risks reputational harm, deferring sorry, deterring institutional adoption and fragmenting the community.
+Diluting this risks reputational harm, sorry, deterring institutional adoption and fragmenting the community, right?

-So I mean, there's, of course, if you know I did a whole series on this last year and the year before about how the institutional investors or you know investing in Bitcoin, uh ETFs and so on are all investing in Bitcoin.
+So, I mean, there's, of course, you know, I did a whole series on this last year and the year before about how the institutional investors are investing in Bitcoin, ETFs, and so on, are all investing in Bitcoin.

 It's one of the things that's driven its value up so much.

-Uh they're not going to want to have uh the kind of regulatory exposure that could occur if illicit material is on the blockchain and easy to view and see.
+They're not going to want to have the kind of regulatory exposure that could occur if illicit material is on the blockchain and easy to view and see.

 Thank you for subscribing, Billy.